 Gradually, a dishwasher is becoming one of the standard household equipment.
 Actually, from the U.S energy information administration report, approximately 80 million households have a dishwasher.

-In other words, it is a tool that is simplifying our lives and helping us save more time as possible, especially with our increasingly busy schedules.
-Thus, you will have more time to relax or take care of other things.
+In other words, it is a tool that simplifies our lives and helps us save more time as possible, especially with our increasingly busy schedules.
+Thus, you will have more time to relax or care for other things.

 Dishwashers are made of several conjoined parts and usually have different models.
 Thus, during the installation process or replacement, you can’t pick any item in the market and use it.